SWxTREC/h3lioviz/README.md

 ## Deploy H3lioViz

 Merges to the `dev` branch will automatically be deployed to <https://dev.swx-trec.com/h3lioviz>.
-This is the `dev` deploy in the AWS environment and the contents of the `dev` brach will be reflected there.
+This is the `dev` deploy in the AWS environment and the contents of the `dev` branch will be reflected there.

 Be sure to `npm run lint && npm test` before merging to the `dev` branch.